About the maternity web tool

 The web tool presents:

-• the demographic profile of people giving birth (eg, age, ethnicity, deprivation) and selected antenatal factors (eg, BMI, plurality, parity)
+• the demographic profile of people giving birth (eg, age, ethnicity, deprivation) and selected antenatal factors (eg, plurality, parity)

 • events relating to labour and birth (eg, type of birth, interventions, place of birth)